Good Characters. That's who we are; that's what we do.

 The Chinese-speaking world is quickly becoming the world's biggest consumer market.
 Even in the U.S., Chinese is the third most frequently spoken language.
 To rise above the global competition, it is crucial that you have a brand that is not only free from profane or negative associations in various Chinese languages (at a bare minimum), but one that also speaks to the hearts of Chinese (“differentiate or be lost in the crowd”).

-Thirteen years of providing authentic Chinese characters for 3,000+ small businesses in North America and 45 countries worldwide.
-Created and Crafted in California, U.S.A.
+Fourteen years of providing authentic Chinese characters for 3,000+ businesses in North America and 45 countries worldwide.
+Founded and headquartered in California, U.S.A.

 You are at